David Rubenstein Biography

 Rubenstein was among the initial 40 individuals who have pledged to donate more than half of their wealth to philanthropic causes or charities as part of The Giving Pledge.

-In December 2007 Rubenstein purchased the last privately owned copy of the Magna Carta at Sotheby's auction house in New York for $21.3 million.
+In December 2007 Rubenstein purchased the last privately owned copy of Magna Carta at Sotheby's auction house in New York for $21.3 million.
 He has lent it to the National Archives in Washington, D.C.
 In 2011, Rubenstein gave $13.5 million to the National Archives for a new gallery and visitor's center.
 He has purchased rare so-called Stone copies of the Declaration of Independence, the Emancipation Proclamation, the 13th Amendment, the Abel Buell map, the Bay Psalm Book, and the Cons*ution and has lent these do*ents to the State Department, the National Archives, the National Cons*ution Center, the Smithsonian and Mount Vernon.

 Rubenstein was elected chairman of the board of the Kennedy Center in Washington, D.C., starting in May 2010.
 He was vice chairman of the board of the Lincoln Center for the Performing Arts in New York, and chairman of its fundraising drive.
 A new atrium was named for him.He was chairman of the board of regents of the Smithsonian Ins*ution.